pohldaniel/OpenGL_Games/README.md

 The project 05UniversityRacer is based on https://github.com/david-sabata/UniversityRacer.

-The project 06Voyager needs some assets (Woman.gltf, Woman.png) from https://github.com/gszauer/GameAnimationProgramming I am pretty sure there is a Copyright on it.
+The project 06Voyager uses some aspects from https://github.com/gszauer/GameAnimationProgramming.
 By my own I managed the basics of "Additive Animation Blending" following the source of Chapter 12 from this repository but using Assimp as model loader.

 The project 07Dawn will be a refactoring of https://github.com/iamCode/Dawn using modern OpenGL and batchrendering.
 Finally the core engine is running, becareful at the moment the code is full of memoryleaks.